lucasberlang/cdktf-tutorial/README.md

 app.synth()
 ```

 Now we are able to deployment our infrastructure, to do this we need to execute some commands with CDKTF.
-First of all, we need to donwload the providers and modules for an application and generate the CDK constructs for them.
+First of all, we need to download the providers and modules for an application and generate the CDK constructs for them.
 We use `cdktf get` to do this.
 It uses the cdktf.json configuration file to read the list of providers.
 This command only generates currently missing provider bindings, so it is very fast if nothing has changed.

 ```bash
 cdktf get